TUSCARORA LAPIDARY SOCIETY, INC.

 Learn how to knot necklaces and bracelets on silk (with and without clasps) as well as how to make earrings and chain necklaces.
-The ten-week course includes making a bracelet and a necklace with clasps; earrings; an endless strand necklace; a chain necklace, eyeglass holder, or lanyard/badge holder; and a woven bracelet; the last class is show and tell.
+The course may include making a bracelet and a necklace with clasps; earrings; an endless strand necklace; a chain necklace, eyeglass holder, or lanyard/badge holder; and a woven bracelet.
 The instructor supplies handouts for each project, demonstrates how to work with semi-precious stones, pearls, and French wire; gives tips and valuable information about beadstringing; and encourages an exchange of ideas.
 Appropriate beads, thread, findings, and tools will be available for purchase at class; students also can bring their own supplies.

-This ten-week course will put you on the road to becoming a lapidary — a person who cuts, polishes, or engraves precious and semiprecious stones.
-In Beginning Cabochons you’ll learn how to cut and polish one of the most common shapes, a 30 x 40mm oval cabochon and how to evaluate your finished project.
+This course will put you on the road to becoming a lapidary — a person who cuts, polishes, or engraves precious and semiprecious stones.
+In Beginning Cabochons you’ll learn how to cut and polish oval and rectangular cabochons and how to evaluate your finished project.
 In addition, you’ll learn how to select cutting material as well as how to use a standard template, a trim saw, and grinding and polishing equipment.
 Written instructions and material suitable for cutting into a cabochon is provided.
 Safety goggles and a waterproof apron are required.
-In Intermediate Cabochons, you’ll learn how to cut and polish the other common shapes for cabochon stones: round, square, cushion (rectangular), oblong, cushion antique, octagon-rectangle (rectangle with corners removed), octagon-square (square with corners removed), and pear.
+In Intermediate Cabochons, you’ll learn how to cut and polish other common shapes for cabochon stones including freeform.

 This ten-week course is offered only to members of TLS.
 Students in this course work on advanced projects such as free-form designs that have both inside and outside curves.
 A senior instructor is available to answer questions.
 Most students taking this course are working on their advanced SKIP (Skill Improvement Program) certification.
 Students must provide their own cutting material, safety goggles, and a waterproof apron.